The Equipment

 |

-Repeaters Our repeater inventory ranges from small, suitcase mounted 25W Motorola R100's (left), to Motorola 100W MTR2000 stations.
+Repeaters Our repeaters are Motorola 100W MTR2000 stations.
 All repeaters can operate from AC power or DC battery backup, and can automatically revert in the event of a power failure. .
-We have several vehicles which are equipped with on-board Systems 9000 100 Watt mobile linking repeaters.
+We have several vehicles which are equipped with on-board mobile linking repeaters.
 These vehicles can be placed at distant event locations and are used to link walkies back to the main channels.
 Walkies can be linked back in from 30 miles beyond normal walkie range. |

-| For really massive projects, we have a
+For really large projects, we have a

 truck which contains a complete multi-channel repeater system which can be placed on

 high-ground locations.
-Multiple repeater sites can be interconnected via land-line T1's or with our microwave network to deploy very large geographical area systems, or systems with a very large number of repeater channels.
-See Darpa Grand Challenge page.
-Digital POCSAG and analog paging capabilites are also available in this truck. |
+Multiple repeater sites can be interconnected via land-line T1's or with our microwave network to deploy very large geographical area systems, systems with a very large number of repeater channels, or systems with very difficult coverage requirements.

 ![]() |